nf-core/chipseq/docs/installation.md

 A test suite for docker comes with the pipeline, and can be run by moving to the [`tests` directory](https://github.com/ewels/NGI-ChIPseq/tree/master/tests) and running `./docker_test.sh`.
 This will download a small lambda genome and some data, and attempt to run the pipeline through docker on that small dataset.
 This is automatically run using [Travis](https://travis-ci.org/SciLifeLab/NGI-ChIPseq/) whenever changes are made to the pipeline.

 ## 3.4) Configuration: Amazon EC2
 There are multiple ways of running this pipeline over Amazon's EC2 service.
-Please see the [NGI-RNAseq pipeline docs](https://github.com/SciLifeLab/NGI-RNAseq/blob/master/docs/amazon_web_services.md) for more information.
+Please see the [NGI-ChIPseq pipeline docs](https://github.com/SciLifeLab/NGI-ChIPseq/blob/master/docs/amazon_web_services.md) for more information.

 ---